scavet64/AnimalCrossingCritters/README.md

 ```

 ## Release History
+* 1.3.0
+    * Added a new page for the newly added Sea Creatures
+    * Changed hosting and automated build provider from Heroku to AWS Amplify
+    * Added a loading spinner while the data is being fetched
+    * Refactored some of the generic display code to be more generic
+    * Updated the versioning scheme
 * 0.2.0
     * Added the ability to order critters by either their id or their value
     * Minor refactoring to cleanup some of the code